Cluster 6 · Operational

 6.1 Content briefing template

 A GEO-optimised content briefing differs on critical points from a classic SEO briefing.
-Instead of optimising for a keyword and a position, you optimise for a question and a citation.
+Instead of optimising for a keyword and a position, you optimise for a question and for presence in the answer.

 The GEO content briefing — structure